neurospin/neuro-forge/README.md

 # neuro-forge: reproducible provisioning of neuroimaging workspaces for image processing and data analysis

-This project contains everything you need to build and update the neuro-forge packages. neuro-forge is a set of packages for the Conda ecosystem dedicated to image analysis and data analysis in neuroimaging.
+This project contains everything needed to build and update the neuro-forge packages. neuro-forge is a set of packages for the Conda ecosystem dedicated to image analysis and data analysis in neuroimaging.

-# How to install and use neuro-forge packages
+## How to create a workspace and install neuro-forge packages

 neuro-forge is still in early alpha stage and should only be used for testing.

 neuro-forge packages are contained in a Conda channel located in https://brainvisa.info/neuro-forge (this is a temporary URL, it may change at any moment).
 They can be installed using [Pixi](https://pixi.sh), [Mamba](https://mamba.readthedocs.io) or [Conda](https://docs.conda.io).
 We recommand the use of pixi.
-For instance, once pixi is install, one can use the following script to setup a workspace containing anatomist:
+For instance, once pixi is installed, one can use the following script to setup a workspace containing anatomist:

 ```
 # Create a workspace directory